molgenis/VaSeBuilder/docs/qa.md

 # Questions and Answers

-__Q: Why is Python 3.7 or higher required?__
+__Q: Why is Python 3.6 or higher required?__
 A: When we started VaSeBuilder we wanted it to be ready for future Python versions.
-Furthermore, VaSeBuilder uses some Python code not available in earlier Python versions.
+Furthermore, VaSeBuilder uses some Python code (such as f-strings) not available in earlier Python versions.

 __Q: Why is pysam 0.15 or higher required?__
 A: VaSeBuilder uses pysam functionality that was added in [version 0.l4.0](https://pysam.readthedocs.io/en/latest/release.html#release-0-14-0).